Optical Sensor#

 Optical brightness#

-The Optical brightness block returns the amount of light detected by the Optical Sensor in a range from 0% to 100%.
+The Optical brightness reporter block reports how bright the detected light is, as a percentage from 0% to 100%.

 ([Optical1 v] brightness in %)